Video to Text Description (VTT)

 Description Generation Task

 - Scoring results will be automatic using the standard metrics from machine translation such as METEOR, BLEU, and CIDEr.
+Additional automatic metrics may also be used.

 - Direct Assessment (DA) may be used to score the primary runs of each team.
 This metric uses crowd workers to score the descriptions.